rpires71/milestone2/README.md

 This page serves as the functional core of the application.
 It should display points of interest such as restaurants, accommodation, shops, cafés, and attractions through available filters, support text-based searches, and integrate the map using the Google Maps API, Places API (New), and Geocoding API.

 **Acceptance Criteria**
-- [ ] Destination name or keyword can be searched by users.
+- [X] Destination name or keyword can be searched by users.
-- [ ] The search area is displayed through the updated map.
+- [X] The search area is displayed through the updated map.
-- [ ] Attractions, cafés, hotels, restaurants, and shopping centres are provided using the available filters.
+- [X] Attractions, cafés, hotels, restaurants, and shopping centres are provided using the available filters.
-- [ ] There are clear links to the other pages.
+- [X] There are clear links to the other pages.
-- [ ] Include menu links to other pages.
+- [X] Include menu links to other pages.
-- [ ] Links to detailed views and basic information are displayed when selecting markers.
+- [X] Links to detailed views and basic information are displayed when selecting markers.
-- [ ] Responsive layout: the map and filters operate effectively on desktop, laptop, tablet, and mobile devices.
+- [X] Responsive layout: the map and filters operate effectively on desktop, laptop, tablet, and mobile devices.

 **Tasks**
-- [ ] Integrate Google Maps API, Places API(New) and Geocoding API into the main search page.
+- [X] Integrate Google Maps API, Places API(New) and Geocoding API into the main search page.
-- [ ] Implement a search input and wire it to map search.
+- [X] Implement a search input and wire it to map search.
-- [ ] Add filter controls (buttons) for places of interest.
+- [X] Add filter controls (buttons) for places of interest.
-- [ ] Display markers on the map with info windows.
+- [X] Display markers on the map with info windows.
-- [ ] Feature quick-access links to other pages.
-- [ ] Style the page with clear headings and appropriate spacing.
+- [X] Style the page with clear headings and appropriate spacing.
-- [ ] Create a responsive layout (e.g. map and sidebar/cards/panel).
+- [X] Create a responsive layout (e.g. map and sidebar/cards/panel).
-- [ ] Test readability and responsiveness across desktop, tablet, and mobile.
+- [X] Test readability and responsiveness across desktop, laptop, tablet, and mobile.

 ### 2. Travellers and Holiday Planners